 WDREN bit resides in a separate register (bit 0 of WDREG).
 This bit enables the WATCHDOG timer to generate a reset.
-The bit is cleared upon Brown Out reset, or external reset.
-The bit under software control can be written to only once (once written to, the hardware does not allow the bit to be changed during program execution).
+The bit is cleared upon external reset.
+The bit under software control can be written to only once (once written to, the hard-ware does not allow the bit to be changed during program execution).